 Data Processing Location

-Data Processors shall only process the Charity’s personal data in a secure location, and not in any public place, eg: locations whether the data could be overlooked by others, or the removable data storage devices would be susceptible to loss or theft.
+Data Processors shall only process the Charity’s personal data in a secure location, and not in any public place, e.g.: locations whether the data could be overlooked by others, or the removable data storage devices would be susceptible to loss or theft.

 Computers/laptops in use for data processing will not be left unattended at any time.